Going Bananas Pudding

 In a 3 Qt. stainless steel saucepan, combine sugar, flour, salt and beaten eggs.
 Whisk to combine.
 To temper the eggs, whisk in milk and cook over low heat, stirring constantly.
 When the mixture begins to thicken, remove from heat.
 Add vanilla and butter and continue to whisk until mixture is smooth and cools slightly.
 About 3 to 4 minutes.

 TEMPERING EGGS: When recipes call for you to temper eggs, you generally need to add a hot liquid to an egg mixture.
-If you just combine the two mixtures, you'll end up with cooked eggs in your sauce.
+If you just combine the two mixtures, you will end up with cooked eggs in your sauce.
 The goal here is to slowly bring up the temperature of the eggs without scrambling them.

 Preheat oven to 450°F. Layer pudding with bananas and graham crackers in baking dish.
 Top with crated graham crackers and sprinkle with Garam Marsala or Nutmeg.
 Bake in oven for 10 minutes to crisp the top slightly.
 Remove from oven and set aside to cool.